ambiot/ambd_sdk/project/realtek_amebaD_va0_example/example_sources/SPI/raw/spi_dma_multi_block_continue_tx/readme.txt

 Example Description

-This example describes how to use SPI GDMA single-block continue TX.
+This example describes how to use SPI GDMA multi-block continue TX.

 The SPI Interface provides a "Serial Peripheral Interface" Master.